cfranken/SIF_tools/README.md

 ----

 ### Download data:
-Download data first: paths for OCO-2 and TROPOMI data (in fact, the path just points to our internal structure of the ftp server at ftp://fluo.gps.caltech.edu/data/).
+#### ftp://fluo.gps.caltech.edu/data/AGU_workshop/
+This provides a quick link to tar'ed directories (careful, large files!).
+You can download these and extract them on your computer.

+Traditional download: Paths for all OCO-2 and TROPOMI data: ftp://fluo.gps.caltech.edu/data/<satellite>.
 The scripts will only focus on April through October 2018 (overlapping time period for TROPOMI and OCO-2)

 ----